FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/generate_usage_report.md

     "title": "Usage and Deployment information",
     "linkTitle": "Usage and Deployment information",
     "weight": "220"
-}You can manually generate a usage report that provides an overview of the daily usage of <span class="mc-variable axway_variables.Component_Short_Name variable" style="font-weight: normal;">SecureTransport</span>.
+}You can manually generate a usage report that provides an overview of the daily usage of {{< SecureTransport/componentshortname  >}}.
 This option is applicable to environments with SecureTransport only (without Transfer CFT or other MFT products).

 The report provides daily usage metrics and totals for a selected period or date range: